artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 or  x6, x2, x5
 ```

 What is the value of the signals highlighted in the following figure for the execution of the ```add``` instruction?
-Justify each value obtained.
+Try first to reason it out on your own without using the simulator.

 ![image](https://github.com/user-attachments/assets/d52f6624-8c29-48e7-88ff-6812ebedf964)

-Simulate the program cycle-by-cycle, stop when the ```add``` instruction is executing and confirm your answer.
+Simulate the program cycle-by-cycle, stop when the ```add``` instruction is executing, and confirm your answer.

 ## Exercise 2